awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-objects.rst

 ================

-Use the |s3client| object :functionname:`PutObject` function, supplying it with a bucket name, key name, and file to upload. *The bucket must exist or an error will result*.
+Use the |s3client| object :functionname:`PutObject` function, supplying it with a bucket name, key name, and file to upload.
+The bucket must exist or an error will result.

 **Includes**